logan-gatlin/the-halcyon-book/src/docs/keywords.md

 end
 ```
 ## match, with
-`match` and `with` are used for pattern matching, which compares a value (called the discriminant) with some patterns.
+`match` and `with` are used for pattern matching, which compares a value (called the discriminant) with one or more patterns.
+### Notes
 The branch of the first pattern that is matched (from top to bottom) will be taken.
 While pattern matching, underscores `_` and identifiers match any value.
-The form for pattern matching can be seen in the following example.
+`with` can be used without an accompanying `match` when declaring a function with a single parameter.
 ### Example
 ```halcyon
 module MatchDemo =